 This valve will eliminate fuel spillage when the watercraft is upside down.
-If pressure is built up in fuel system the valve should open at 10 kPa (1.5 PSI) to release the pressure.
+If pressure is built up in fuel system the valve should open at 3.5 kPa (0.5 PSI) for XP, DI and RFI models and at 10 kPa (1.5 PSI) for all other models to release the pressure.